 While some elements of your agenda are outside your control — say, an appointment with an important client — a quick evaluation is likely to turn up several time bandits that you can restrict with a few tweaks.

 Here are six ways you can add some breathing room to your schedule.

 The same thinking applies to time tracking.
 If you want to know where you can save time, you first need to know exactly where your time is going.
-Try tracking your time for a week (here are some great apps that might help) to identify those schedule busters you didn’t even know were there.
+Try tracking your time for a week to identify those schedule busters you didn’t even know were there.

 2. Don’t let email take over your life